These Aren't My Shoes Productions - Home

 PRODUCTION HISTORY:

 PURCHASE: Electronic copies of Lie to Me can be purchased for $5, using PayPal.
 When your payment has been received, a PDF version of the play will be sent to the e-mail address associated with your account.
-PayPal may ask for a mailing address, but we do not use this information.
-Hard copies are currently not available.

 EMILY